cyborglaksh/exersieze-it/README.md

 ## Motivation

-Building Exercise-It serves as a hands-on project to dive deep into the world of React development. 🤓💻
+Building Exersieze-It serves as a hands-on project to dive deep into the world of React development. 🤓💻

 ## Technologies Used

 - React
 - Express

-Stay tuned for exciting updates as we sculpt Exercise-It into the ultimate fitness ally! 💼🏆
+Stay tuned for exciting updates as we sculpt Exersieze-It into the ultimate fitness ally! 💼🏆

 *Note: This project is a continuous learning experience, and your feedback is highly appreciated.* 🌟